naderkhalil/user-dotbrev/README.md

 This file is copied into our fork of VSCode so your settings are the same.

 #### `helpers/*`
 Here we keep helper files that run in the above directories.
-Ex. `git-completion.bash` runs if you use our recommended bash_profile settings.
+Ex. `git-completion.bash` runs if you use our recommended `.bash_profile` settings.
 It is also common in personal setups, so we keep it here in case you want to reference it!